HelloblueAI/express_server/README.md

 ## Contributing

 Contributions are highly encouraged.
 Please fork the repository, make your changes, and submit a pull request.
+If you encounter any issues, please submit a new issue on our [issues page](https://github.com/HelloblueAI/hbLab-B01/issues)

 ## License